liufengyun/hashdiff/README.md

 ### Options

+There're two options available: `:delimiter` and `:similarity`.

-You can specify the delimiter to be something else than the dot.
+You can specify `:delimiter` to be something else than the dot.
 For example:

     a = {a:{x:2, y:3, z:4}, b:{x:3, z:45}}
     b = {a:{y:3}, b:{y:3, z:30}}